manuelroemer/site/content/blog/3-migrating-to-windows-11/index.md

 Sign in to my Microsoft account _during the initial Windows setup_.
 The reason is simple:
-If you use a Microsoft account at this point in time, Windows will automatically name your Windows user account using a 5 character long name derived from your Microsoft account's settings.
+If you use a Microsoft account at this point in time, Windows will automatically name your Windows user account using a 5-character long name derived from your Microsoft account's settings.
 I don't want this to happen.
 I want to keep using my old and trusted account name.
 This is important to me because the name is used for your user folder (`C:/Users/THE_NAME`).